pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 ## <a id="data-structure-folder"></a>Folder

-Activity folders are the possible states or categories you track the channel's activity events into (folders are always specific to an activity channel).
+Activity folders are the possible states or categories you track the channel's events into (folders are always specific to an activity channel).
 Every period event belongs to one folder, while mark events can be recorded "off-folder" as well.
 Activity folders follow a hierarchical tree structure: every folder can contain "child" folders (sub-folders).

 Fields: